Calculate your expenses

 Mortgage rates are currently at a record low, and are set to remain that way for at least the next two to three years, just in case you want to wait a little while before you’ve saved up enough cash.
 According to The National Association of Realtors, the estimated mortgage rates will average at 3.1% in 2021, whereas the Mortgage Bankers Association predicts the average rate to be 3.3% in 2021.

-Making a 20% down payment to buy your house isn’t actually necessary – you can put down less with some lenders.
+According to quick house sale specialists Ready Steady Sell, making a 20% down payment to buy your house isn’t actually necessary – you can put down less with some lenders.
 However, this comes at the cost of being hit with Private Mortgage Insurance (PMI).
 PMI protects the lender with a premium attached to your monthly cost, but it’s not a deal breaker despite making your home owning experience a little more expensive.
 The safe bet is to save up for a 20% down payment, but if you can’t afford that within the next couple years and you’re looking to buy, becoming a homeowner is still possible.

 As aforementioned, building equity is an important part of owning your own home because you get something back for your troubles.
 Paying that 20% of your home’s value allows you to build that equity much quicker – which is great because it also allows you to borrow against that equity in the event that unplanned expenses arise; whether that be home-related or otherwise.
 If you’re scared of going underwater or drowning in mortgage payments, paying the 20% lowers those chances significantly.
 That’s just in case your outstanding loan balance becomes worth more than the selling price of your home.